shadichy/Documentation/docs/installation/manual/the-basics.md

 Depend on the purpose, you may want to deploy BlissOS A-only or AB-mode (OTA-ready).

+!!!info

+	If you want to deploy BlissOS nested in a folder, note the relative path to the folder for the `SRC=` kernel parameter.

 ### For A-only deployment

 In this mode, you will get BlissOS running but you **cannot** update using internal updater or from ISO image.